I'm Real

-"I'm Real" is a song recorded by American actress and singer Jennifer Lopez for her second studio album, J.Lo (2001).
+"I'm Real" is a song by American actress and singer Jennifer Lopez from her second studio album, J.Lo (2001).
 The song was released as the album's third single.
 The track was well received by music critics, who complimented the 1980s-esque style and composition.
 A music video was made for the track, with the video depicting Lopez driving a motorcycle on a highway and featuring a dance break.

 Background and release

 "I'm Real" was recorded by Jennifer Lopez for her second studio album, J.Lo (2001) which had 14 other tracks.
 Released on January 23, 2001, J.Lo became a commercial success, debuting at the summit of the Billboard 200.
 Describing J.Lo as a "reflection of who I am, my own experiences", Lopez said: "My fans call me J.Lo.
 Giving the album this title is my way of telling them that this is for them in appreciation of their support."
 Prior to its release, she knew how important it was to "stay fresh", and decided to tweak her public image by dying her hair and changing her stage name to J.Lo.
 Lopez felt that she had more "creative control" on J.Lo than her debut album, On the 6 (1999).